Liberec: 20th century

-In September 1938, after two unsuccessful attempts by the SdP to stage a pro-Nazi coup in Czechoslovakia, which were stopped by police and the army, the Munich Agreement awarded the city to Nazi Germany and it became the capital of Reichsgau Sudetenland.
-Until 1945, the city was administered as a part of the Regierungsbezirk Aussig of Reichsgau Sudetenland.
+In September 1938, the Munich Agreement awarded the city to Nazi Germany.
+In 1939, it became the capital of Reichsgau Sudetenland.
 Most of the city's Jewish and Czech population fled to the rest of Czechoslovakia or were expelled.
 The important synagogue was burned down.
 Henlein himself confiscated a villa in Liberec that had belonged to a Jewish businessman, which remained Henlein's home until 1945.
-During a rally in December 1938, Hitler laid out the future of the Hitler Youth.